Bertrand31/AirportMatching/README.md

 The solution that was picked is to use a KD-Tree, but simplified and now tightly coupled to our
 use-case: it only supports the types we need and operates with two-dimensional points.
 Thus, we get maximum performance and [a rather simple implementation](src/main/scala/airportmatching/Artemis.scala).
 It was named after [Artemis](https://upload.wikimedia.org/wikipedia/commons/2/2a/Diane_de_Versailles_Leochares_2.jpg), the Greek goddess of the hunt, in reference to the task at hand.

 It provides `Θ(n log² n)` time complexity for build (in our case, only performed once upon boot), and nearest-neighbour search in `Θ(log n)`.

 ## Performance

 On a warm JVM, finding the nearest aiport takes **649 nanoseconds**.

 Processing a **million record** takes **710 milliseconds** (which is roughly a million times the time it takes to query the KDTree, plus some overhead likely due to secondary operations like formatting of the output).

+## Misc

+You'll notice that I'm using the `scala-newtype` library to wrap some simple types.
+It provides an equivalent of Haskell's `newtype` in Scala.
+The idea of a `newtype` is to wrap a type into another, more specific type, so that we can enforce more type safety throughout the codebase.
+We could also achieve that using a regular case class, however a newtype incurs no runtime overhead at all, because it is removed altogether at compile time, and replaced by the underlying type: thus, we get the best of both worlds.
+Type safety at no runtime cost.

 ## Licensing